MissionalDigerati/open_bible_stories_odt_converter/README.md

 Open Bible ODT Converter
 ========================

 This PHP library is designed to take the [Open Bible Stories](http://www.openbiblestories.com/) and convert them into a nicely formatted ODT file.
-It grabs the HTML, swaps out the images for higher quality images,  creates a nicely formatted document for converting, and converts it to ODT.
+It grabs the HTML, swaps out the images for higher quality images,  creates a nicely formatted Markdown document for converting, and converts it to ODT.

 Requirements
 ------------